ejzeronimo/mesh-pico/README.md

 # MeshPico
 A small project designed to be used for development of an IOT embedded device.
 This makes a Raspberry Pi Pico simulated a Json RPC service that can be connected to over hardware serial 1.
+## Usage
+This project has two RPC functions: **getChassisSerialNumber** and **setChassisSerialNumber**.
+These functions abide by a global named **SN_LENGTH** which defines the max length of the serial number.

+Any request made to the device must also be less than a 1023 characters delimitter to delimitter (If you hit that what are you even trying to do!).
+### setChassisSerialNumber
+This method allows you to set the serial number of the unit.
+The serial number must be less than SN_LENGTH.
+If there was an error (most likely too long of a serial number) then it will return an error message.
+If for some reason the device has issues with flashing the new serial number then it will return **false**.
+>--> {"jsonrpc": "2.0", "method": "setChassisSerialNumber", "params": {"serialNumber": "8134534d-509c-45ae-b093-49c65c868c5f"}, "id": 1}
+><-- {"jsonrpc": "2.0", "result": true, "id": 1}
+>Failed Flashing:
+><-- {"jsonrpc": "2.0", "result": false, "id": 1}
+>Error Message:
+><--{"jsonrpc": "2.0", "error": {"code": -32602, "message": "Invalid Request"}, "id": "1"}
+### getChassisSerialNumber
+This method returns the stored serial number in the form of a string.
+The returned id string has a max length of SN_LENGTH.
+If there was an error with parsing the serial number (some sort of flash error) then it will return an error code
+>Normal Operation:
+>--> {"jsonrpc": "2.0", "method": "getChassisSerialNumber", "params": {}, "id": 2}
+><-- {"jsonrpc": "2.0", "result": "8134534d-509c-45ae-b093-49c65c868c5f", "id": 2}
+>Error Message:
+><--{"jsonrpc": "2.0", "error": {"code": -32603, "message": "Internal Error"}, "id": "2"}
 ## Prerequisites
 This was developed in an opensource platform in the [PlatformIO IDE](https://platformio.org/).
 This IDE can be used standalone or installed as a VS Code extension.